Frequently Asked Questions about Admission to the Graduate Program

 - Official transcript from each institution of higher education attended

-- Official scores from the Test of English as a Foreign Language (TOEFL) from within the last two years from applicants whose native language is not English, with the exception of those applicants completing all four years of a baccalaureate degree in the United States or achieving a 400 Verbal GRE.
+- Official scores from the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) from within the last two years from applicants whose native language is not English, with the exception of those applicants completing all four years of a baccalaureate degree in the United States or achieving a 400 Verbal GRE.

 Q: What is the deadline for submitting an application?